 It is unlawful for an employer to retaliate against an employee for requesting or taking pregnancy disability leave.
 That means employees cannot be punished for taking leave after they return by (for example) immediately firing them after they return to work, reducing their pay, demoting them, or abusing them.

 Can a pregnant employee be forced to take a pregnancy disability leave?

 No. Whether to take a pregnancy disability leave is up to the eligible employee, not the employer.

 What should an employee who wants to take a pregnancy disability leave do?

 An employer is entitled to reasonable notice of a leave request and must provide the employee with information about when and how the employee should provide that notice.
-The employee must give notice 30 days in advance when the need for a leave is foreseeable, and must give whatever notice she can when the need for a leave could not have been foreseen.
+The employee must give notice 30 days in advance when the need for leave is foreseeable and must give whatever notice she can when the need for leave could not have been foreseen.

 The employer must respond to the request within 10 days.
 The employee should seek legal advice if the employer fails to respond or denies the request.

 E&L, LLP, has cultivated attorneys who are prepared to represent plaintiffs in complex personal injury, product liability, and car accident cases.
 If you have questions about your rights and options following an automobile defect, our team is readily available to help.